Gohel-Hardik-M/Amazon-Clone-Website/README.md

 # Amazon-Clone-Website
 A  Clone Of Amazon Website

+~ simple clone website
+~ Technologies Used :
+                      HTML
+                      CSS